64bitmachine/distribui-software/README.md

 ### Troubleshooting

-    If issue with port allocation/deallocation, run the following command for few times
+    If you are facing issue with port allocation/deallocation, run the following commands for few times

         ps aux | grep port-forward | awk '{print $2}' | xargs kill
+        make port-forwards

     Make sure that metric-server is running.